cloud-elements/devportal/docs/elements/freshbooks/freshbooks-create-instance.md

 __refresh_token__
 __secret__

-To provision your FreshBooks Element, use the /instances API.
+To provision your FreshBooks Classic Element, use the /instances API.

 Below is an example of the provisioning API call.